 - It has been rumoured that it is possible to see the Great Wall from space, but actually, it can not.

 Alien worlds may be all the rage, with their mysticism and promise, but the orb we call home, planet Earth, has all the features of a jaw-blockbuster movie: from the drama of explosive volcanoes, past meteor crashes and catastrophic collisions between rocky plates to the apparent fantasy of the deep abysses of the ocean swirling with strange life and the tales of the coldest, hottest, deepest, highest.
 Here are some more interesting facts regarding the world.

 Did you know that Earth really is not a sphere?
 That we are rocketing 67,000 mph around the sun?
-The most fresh water on Earth is being bottled up in Antarctica?
+The most fresh water on Earth is being stored up in Antarctica?

 Here Are Some More Interesting Facts About The World

 We’re the third rock from the sun

 Our home, Earth, is the third planet from the sun and the only world known to support an atmosphere of free oxygen, oceans of liquid water on the surface, and the great one life.
 Earth is one of the four planets on earth: like Mercury, Venus and Mars, on the surface it is rocky.

 Keep on reading to find out why Earth isn’t a circle, although it’s sometimes claimed to be.

 Planet is a squashed sphere

 No complete sphere is Planet.
 As Earth spins, gravity points towards the centre of our planet (assuming that Earth is a perfect sphere for the sake of explanation), and a centrifugal force pushes outward.
 But because this gravity-opposing force acts perpendicular to the Earth’s axis and the Earth’s axis is rotated, centrifugal force is not necessarily opposed to gravity at the equator.
 This imbalance adds up at the equator, where gravity pushes extra water and earth masses into a bulge, or “spare tire” around our planet.